kyren/piccolo/README.md

 The VM in `piccolo` is thus written in what is sometimes called "stackless" or "trampoline" style.
-It does not rely on the rust stack for Lua -> Rust and Rust -> Lua nesting, instead callbacks can either have some kind of immediate result (return values, yield values from a coroutine, error), or they can produce a `Sequence`.
-A `Sequence` is a bit like a `Future` in that it is a multi-step operation that the parent `Thread` will drive to completion. `Thread` will repeatedly call `Sequence::poll` until the sequence is complete, and the `Sequence` can yield values and call arbitrary Lua functions while it is being polled.
+It does not rely on the rust stack for Lua -> Rust and Rust -> Lua nesting, instead callbacks can either have some kind of immediate result (return values, yield values from a coroutine, resume a thread, error), or they can produce a `Sequence`.
+A `Sequence` is a bit like a `Future` in that it is a multi-step operation that the parent `Executor` will drive to completion. `Executor` will repeatedly call `Sequence::poll` until the sequence is complete, and the `Sequence` can yield values and call arbitrary Lua functions while it is being polled.

 As an example, it is of course possible for Lua to call a Rust callback, which then in turn creates a new Lua coroutine and runs it.
-In order to do so, a callback would take a Lua function as a parameter, then create a new coroutine Lua thread and return a `Sequence` impl that will run it.
-The outer main Lua thread will step the created `Sequence`, which will in turn step the inner Lua thread.
+In order to do so, a callback would take a Lua function as a parameter, then create a new coroutine `Thread` from it and return `SequencePoll:Resume` to run it.
+The outer main `Executor` will run the created `Thread`, and when it is finished it will "return" via `Sequence::poll` (or `Sequence::error`).
 This is exactly how the `coroutine.resume` Lua stdlib function is implemented.

 As another example, `pcall` is easy to implement here, a callback can call the provided function with a `Sequence` underneath it, and the sequence can catch